npct-archive/ptc-PostGIS/README.md

 # ptc-PostGIS
-Test of using a PostGIS DB to store ptc data
+A shiny app test of using a PostGIS DB to store ptc data

 # Main Files